5:00pm Champagne and Art Reception

 The portraits include civil rights leaders Martin Luther King, Jr. and John Lewis, Pakistani education activist Malala Yousafzai, and other well-known friends and figures Baez affectionately calls “Mischief Makers.”
-That’s also the title of her exhibition that is making one stop at the Seager/Gray Gallery in Mill Valley through September before most of the paintings find their permanent home at Sonoma State.
+That’s also the title of her collection that has found its permanent home at Sonoma State University.

 or email email@example.com